eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 1. Flushing all output streams sending the data through the transport.
 2. If there is any reliable stream, it will operate according to the associated reliable behaviour to ensure communication.
-3. Listening messages from the *Agent* and call the associated callback if it exists (a topic callback or a status callback).
+3. Listening messages from the *Agent* and calling the associated callback if it exists (a topic callback or a status callback).

 The ``_until_data`` suffix function version will perform these actions during ``timeout`` duration or until one subscription data, request or reply is received.